iotaledger/cli-wallet/documentation/docs/02_account_manager.md

 ### Example(s)

-Starts the wallet without specifying an account.
+Start the wallet without specifying an account.
 ```sh
 $ ./wallet
 ```

 ## `./wallet [account]`

-Runs the wallet with a specified account;
+Starts the wallet with a specified account;

 The wallet needs to be initialised (`init` command).

 ### Example(s)

-Starts the wallet with a provided account.
+Start the wallet with a provided account.
 ```sh
 $ ./wallet main
 ```